 Along with the dal it is always better to have a veg stir fry as a side dish too and make the meal more interesting.

-Palak Dal Recipe procedure below:
+Palak Dal Recipe, Spinach Dal Recipe

 - 2 cups - toor dal/toovar dal/pigeon peas